 I’m not sure if it was that the films were following very close behind or the fact that technology was starting to gain ground at that point but the Harry Potter series seemed to take on a life of its own in terms of popularity and fandom.
 I think it was two books that were out before the movies began but after that it was a scramble to read the books before the movies came out and somebody spoiled it for you.
 Thank God the internet wasn’t as big of a deal or we would never have reached the end of each novel without finding out who JK Rowling had bumped off this time.
 (Lets face it in the end it became a bit of a blood bath) I think this race ended up being good for both the books and the movies.
 One seemed to feed off the other in a way.
 When you finished the book you had the movie to look forward to.
 Harry Potter seemed to encourage readers and movie goers a like.
 A generation of readers and movie buffs were born.Continue reading

 One such piece of art was a poem by Maggie Smith (no sorry Downton Abbey fans, not that one) called Good Bones.
 The poems popularity was sparked by two tragic events that took place last year.
-One was the Orlando nightclub shooting that killed 49 people and wounded 53 more last June and the other was the death of British Labour MP Jo Cox in November.
+One was the Orlando nightclub shooting that killed 49 people and wounded 53 more and the other was the death of British Labour MP Jo Cox in November.
 These two tragic events led to a surge in the poems popularity.
 In the following days it was shared online thousands of times.
 Dozens of famous people like Charlotte Church and Caitlin Moran also posted it to their social media accounts which only served to increase its reach.
-Finally after the results of the American election it began popping up again.
-It seemed to be capturing the mood of more than one nation.Continue reading
+Then came the results of the American election and it began popping up again.
+It seemed to capture the mood of more than one nation.Continue reading

 I recently did this piece with Woman’s Way so I thought I’d post it here for people to have a look.
 If you are interested in learning to use computers check it out.
 It also gives you some tips if you are just getting started with technology and you feel a bit nervous.
 We all had to start somewhere.
 It’s never too late to learn a new skill!
 Age is just a number.
 Thank you to Michelle Newman the Editor for interviewing me.
 I hope you like it!